 Sleep is a precious commodity, especially as we pack more into our busy schedules.
 Yet good sleep is truly elusive for many people, especially allergy and asthma sufferers.

 What happens when you clean your air?
-In a recent SleepScore Labs study, 93% of users said adding an Alen BreatheSmart 45i HEPA purifier helped them sleep better and wake feeling fresher.
+In a peer-reviewed study by SleepScore Labs study, 93% of users said adding an Alen BreatheSmart 45i HEPA purifier helped them sleep better and wake feeling fresher.
 More about that later.
 First, let's talk about why deep sleep is necessary for wellness.

 How Sleep Impacts Health